5. Transformations#

 5.2.
 A Maths class#

 Whilst it wasn’t particularly difficult to define the translation matrix, we may be doing this often so it makes sense to write a function to do this.
 Since we will also have other types of transformations we will create a Maths class to contain all of these function.
-If you open the maths.hpp file in the Lab05_Transformations project folder you will see it contains the code that you entered for 4.
-Vectors and Matrices.
-In the maths.hpp file enter the following code to create a Maths class with a single method translate().
+If you open the maths.hpp file in the Lab05_Transformations project folder you will see that it is currently empty.
+Enter the following code to create a Maths class.

 // Maths class